 “Before you make any comments about what they are telling you, practice reflecting what you hear them saying,” suggests Jonathan Mitchell, Senior Clinical Therapist for adolescent boys.
 “You may even start to practice reflecting what you hear them feeling.
 Meaning, do your best to put yourself in their shoes.
 I can’t reiterate enough how powerful it is for a young person struggling with their adoption to think, ‘you get me.'”

 During your child’s stay at Open Sky, it is important to utilize the tools of communication we provide as a family-based program:

-A: Wilderness provides students with direct intervention in an uninterrupted setting.
-Students learn tangible skills that allow them to slow down and contemplate the problematic behavior(s) that led to Open Sky.
+Wilderness provides students with direct intervention in an uninterrupted setting.
+Students learn tangible skills that empower them to slow down and contemplate the problematic behavior(s) that led to Open Sky.
 Without external distraction, students in wilderness can use these skills effectively to begin to contemplate how those behaviors may have been emotionally motivated and what the underlying cause may be (adoption, grief, loss, identity confusion, etc.).

-Another advantage of wilderness is that it can help students actively explore the grief and loss associated with adoption – which is often overlooked.
-This happens through individual and group therapy, psycho-education, assigned book readings, journaling assignments and therapeutic interventions using elements from nature.
+Another advantage of wilderness is that it can help students actively explore the grief and loss associated with adoption, which is often overlooked.
+This happens through individual and group therapy, psycho-education, assigned book readings, journaling assignments, and therapeutic interventions using elements from nature.

 Wilderness is rife with opportunities for ceremonies and rites of passage.
 These are utilized individually and intentionally to honor one’s past, current, and future.
 Creating a designated space to grieve and honor old wounds is often cited by our adopted students as one of the most powerful interventions they experience while at Open Sky.